roq-trading/roq-ansible-monitor/README.md

 This file contains all the defaults.

-> Note!
-You can override the defaults by configuring host variables.
+> You can override the defaults by configuring host variables.

 ## Running